sylvainhalle/textidote/Readme.md

     $ java -jar textidote.jar --html example.tex > report.html

+In Linux, if you installed TeXtidote using `apt-get`, you can also call it directly by typing:

+    $ textidote --html example.tex > report.html

 Here, the `--html` option tells TeXtidote to produce a report in HTML format;
 the `>` symbol indicates that the output should be saved to a file, whose name is `report.html`.
 TeXtidote will run for some time, and print:

 ```
-TeXtidote v0.2 - A linter for LaTeX documents
+TeXtidote v0.2.2 - A linter for LaTeX documents
 (C) 2018 Sylvain Hallé - All rights reserved

 Found 23 warnings(s)